diku-dk/ap-e2024-pub/week4/README.md

 effects and only produces the uninterpreted structure.

 So what actually does the computation/interprets the stack of effects?
 The interpreters of course!
-So far, we've only worked on `runEval`.
+So far, we've only worked on the pure interpreter `runEval`.
 Let's try it out in GHCi:

 ```
 > m =  eval $ Let "x" (Add (CstInt 1) (CstInt 2)) $ Print ("The value of x is") (Var "x")